-No matter how many years you’ve played, how advanced your skill set, or overall, how good a guitar player you are, you have no shot at sounding good at all if your guitar isn’t in tune.
-Some players can develop perfect pitch – that is, being able to hear a note and identify it without any tools, but true perfect pitch is rare.
-Mere mortals will need some kind of a tuner in order to keep their guitars at the correct pitch.
+No matter how many years you’ve played, how advanced your skillset, or how good a guitar player you are, you won’t sound good if your guitar isn’t in tune.
+Some players can develop perfect pitch (being able to hear a note and identify it without any tools), but true perfect pitch is rare.
+Most mere mortals will require some kind of a tuner in order to keep their guitars at the correct pitch.

-For consistency, we used each clip on tuner with the same guitar, in this case a Martin 000-X2 Acoustic.
-We restrung the guitar 2 days prior to allow ample settling time, but didn’t play it until the test in order to keep the strings fresh.
+For consistency, we used each clip-on tuner with the same guitar, in this case a Martin 000-X2 Acoustic.
+We restrung the guitar two days prior to allow ample settling time, but didn’t play it until the test in order to keep the strings fresh.

-The test itself was looking for how quickly the tuner registered each note, and how accurate the tuner was.
+The test itself was focused on how quickly the tuner registered each note and how accurate the tuner was.
 For reference notes, we used a calibrated digital piano.
 In addition, we compared the brightness and clarity of the screen, and the overall build quality.

 Editor's Choice